Best Travel Insurance for Groups

 blueCheck icon

-Purchase within 14-21 days of your initial deposit to qualify for pre-existing condition waivers and cancel-for-any-reason benefits that reimburse 50-80% of trip costs.
+Purchase within 14 to 21 days of your initial deposit to qualify for pre-existing condition waivers and cancel-for-any-reason benefits that reimburse 50% to 80% of trip costs.

 What Is Group Travel Insurance?

-Group travel insurance covers multiple travelers (usually 5 or more people) under a single policy.
-These plans provide trip cancellation, medical emergencies, baggage loss and travel delays with streamlined administration and reduced per-person costs compared to individual plans.
+Group travel insurance covers five or more travelers under a single policy.
+These plans include trip cancellation, emergency medical coverage, baggage loss and travel delay protection, at lower per-person costs than individual plans.

-All travelers must share the same itinerary and travel dates, though some insurers allow flexibility for different arrival flights.
+All travelers must share the same itinerary and travel dates, though some insurers allow different arrival flights.

 Best Companies for Group Travel Insurance

-We evaluated travel insurance plans from leading providers based on group-specific needs: volume discounts, minimum group sizes and claims administration.
-Seven Corners ranks first with a 91/100 MoneyGeek Score for specialized large-group coverage, while WorldTrips leads in affordability with 10% discounts for budget-conscious groups.
+We evaluated travel insurance plans based on group-specific needs: volume discounts, minimum group sizes and claims administration.
+Seven Corners ranks first with a 91/100 MoneyGeek score for large-group coverage.
+WorldTrips ranks second with a 10% group discount, the largest in the industry for groups of five or more.

 1